notsure8x/e2140-unofficial-patch/README.md

 # E2140 Unofficial Patch

 ## Intro
-The goal of this patch is to address issues found in the Windows version of **Earth 2140 Trilogy** game available on **GOG** platform, which are not present in the original DOS version of the game.
-The game has many issues including an almost completely passive enemy AI player, non-working "virtual generals" feature and many others.
+The goal of this patch is to address the issues found in the Windows version of both **Earth 2140 Trilogy** (GOG) and **Earth 2140 HD** (Steam), which are not present in the original DOS version of the game.
+Both mentioned releases have many issues including an almost completely passive enemy AI player, non-working "virtual generals" feature and many others.

 Further versions of this patch may introduce improvements beyond the original game content, however those will be focused on possible AI improvements rather than graphics or UI improvements.

 For a modern remake of Earth 2140, please check out and support [OpenE2140](https://github.com/OpenE2140/OpenE2140) project that is currently in development by another team!

-**Newest version of the patch is 1.1.0.**
+**Newest version of the patch is 1.2.0.**

 ## Patch compatibility
-E2140 Unofficial Patch is currently compatible **ONLY** with **Earth 2140 Trilogy** released by Reality Pump Studios / Topware Interactive on the [GOG platform](https://www.gog.com/en/game/earth_2140_trilogy).
+E2140 Unofficial Patch is compatible with Earth 2140 Trilogy released on GOG platform (https://www.gog.com/en/game/earth_2140_trilogy) and Earth 2140 HD released on Steam (https://store.steampowered.com/app/253860/Earth_2140/).
+Patch will not work with any other releases eg. Classic XP and others.

 ## Getting started

 Please refer to [Troubleshooting](##Troubleshooting) in case of administrator rights issues or anti-virus warnings.

+**Earth 2140 Trilogy (GOG)**
 1. Download the latest patch [release](https://github.com/notsure8x/e2140-unofficial-patch/releases).
 2. Extract the archive and/or copy all files (e2140-patch-installer.exe + e2140-unofficial-patch.dll) to Earth 2140 Trilogy installation directory (like "C:/GOG Games/Earth 2140").
 3. Run **e2140-patch-installer.exe** inside Earth 2140 Trilogy directory.
 You should be notified that patching was either successful or failed.
 SKIP THIS STEP IF YOU ARE ALREADY HAVE PREVIOUS PATCH INSTALLED, JUST OVERWRITE PREVIOUS e2140-unofficial-patch.dll FILE AND GO TO STEP 3.
 4. Run the game from the GOG Galaxy client or the desktop shortcut, if you have one.
 Enjoy AI swarming your base in waves!

+**Earth 2140 HD (Steam)**
+1. Download the latest patch [release](https://github.com/notsure8x/e2140-unofficial-patch/releases).
+2. Extract the zip archive and/or copy all files (e2140-patch-installer.exe + e2140-unofficial-patch.dll) to Earth 2140 HD installation directory (like "C:/Steam/steamapps/common/Earth 2140").

+If your Steam game installation directory is non-standard, open Steam client, select Earth 2140 HD in your library, right click on it, open Manage menu.
+From Manage menu, click on "Browse Local Files".
+This should open game installation directory and this is where you need to put the patch files.

+3. Run e2140-patch-installer.exe inside Earth 2140 HD directory.
+You should be notified that patching was either successful or failed.
+SKIP THIS STEP IF YOU ARE ALREADY HAVE PREVIOUS PATCH INSTALLED, JUST OVERWRITE PREVIOUS e2140-unofficial-patch.dll FILE AND GO TO STEP 3.
+4. Run the game from the Steam client or the desktop shortcut, if you have one.
+Enjoy AI swarming your base in waves!

 **NOTE 1:** Old save games will not work.
 You either need to load your save game and restart the mission or play the campaign from the beginning.

 **NOTE 2:** The patch installer creates a backup of the original game executable, running the patch installer a second time will ask the user to restore the original executable.

+**NOTE 3:** Save games are not compatible between Earth 2140 Trilogy (GOG) and Earth 2140 HD (Steam) releases.

 ## Troubleshooting
 As with many other unofficial patches, the E2140 Unofficial Patch is using process execution manipulation techniques that can be considered as harmful by anti-virus software.
 When running **e2140-patch-installer.exe** or the modified game executable, anti-virus software may qualify them as a false positive malware/virus/trojan.
 AV software might quarantine or delete both the patch installer and/or the game executable E2140.exe.
-In case your E2140.exe file was deleted, you can restore it using GOG Galaxy using "Manage installation -> Verify/Repair" function.
+In case your E2140.exe file was deleted, you can restore it using GOG Galaxy using "Manage installation -> Verify/Repair" function or Steam client "Check file integrity" feature.

 Before releasing the package, all files are checked with the [VirusTotal](https://www.virustotal.com) online scanning service.